alinnman/kasiski/README.md

     kasiski.py = A python program.

     test_kasiski.py = Test code (uses pytest)

+    requirements.txt = Dependencies on external packages (managed by "pip")

 ### Building and dependencies

-    It is plain Python code, and runs under v 3.10.
-Only built-in modules used.
+    The program runs under v 3.10.
+Only built-in modules are used.
-    The test is based on pytest (which has to be installed using "pip")
+    The test is based on pytest (which has to be installed using "pip install -r requirements.txt")

 ### To use the python program